 If you have recently rented or sold the property, you can advise us of the details at Report a change of address.

 If you wish to rent your property there are many benefits in partnering with the Council to utilise your property through various schemes, including guaranteed rent, having an additional income and management support.

-Rent it Right is the London Borough of Bexley working in partnership with local landlords to collectively meet Bexley's growing housing needs in a sustainable and collaborative way.
+Let2Bex is the London Borough of Bexley working in partnership with local landlords to collectively meet Bexley's growing housing needs in a sustainable and collaborative way.